isthatyoung/Face-emotion-recognition/README.md

 Even just the tiniest change in someone’s face can be a signal of a different emotion.
 Training models that understand human emotions will be critical to build truly intelligent machine that can interact with us humans do.

-In this project, we build a classifier to detect basic human emotion from facial expression by two steps: face detection and CNN based recognition.
+In this project, we build a classifier to recognize basic human emotion from facial expression by two steps: face detection and CNN based recognition.

 ## Datasets
 ### Training